Parliamentary.ai

 Overview

-This Equal Pay Bill aims to strengthen existing UK equal pay laws by giving employees more access to pay information about their comparators, reforming time limits and remedies for equal pay claims, and mandating pay gap reporting by employers for both gender and ethnicity.
+This Equal Pay Bill aims to strengthen equal pay rights in the UK.
+It introduces a "Right to Know" allowing employees to access information about comparators' pay to help build equal pay claims, reforms time limits and remedies for equal pay disputes, and mandates pay gap reporting by employers for both gender and ethnicity.

 Description